OctopusDeploy/blog/blog/2021-12/aws-vpc-private/index.md

 A private subnet does not route traffic to an internet gateway.
 Resources in a private subnet do not have public IP addresses, and can only communicate with resources in other subnets within the same VPC.

-One or mode subnets can be placed within a VPC.
+One or more subnets can be placed within a VPC.
 It is possible to mix and match public and private subnets within a VPC, allowing some resources in the VPC to access the internet, and some to only access other resources in the VPC.

-In a VPC with public and private subnets, it is possible to route outgoing internet traffic from the private subnets through a [NAT gateway](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html).
-Much like your home router, a NAT Gateway allows outbound internet traffic to be established, and for responses to those outbound requests to be routed back to the device in the private subnet.
-But a connection can not be initiated from an external connection through a NAT Gateway.

 A VPC with private subnets is the easiest to configure, which you'll do in the next section.